aghoshpro/Manimation/README.md

 ## Documentation

-Documnetationn is in progress at [Docs](https://docs.manim.community/en/stable/)
+Documentation is in progress at [Docs](https://docs.manim.community/en/stable/)

 <!-- Documentation is in progress at [3b1b.github.io/manim](https://3b1b.github.io/manim/).
 And there is also a Chinese version maintained by [**@manim-kindergarten**](https://manim.org.cn): [docs.manim.org.cn](https://docs.manim.org.cn/) (in Chinese).